 Make sure you build a more active social media presence and display your work on your platforms.

-Sites such as Instagram, Facebook, LinkedIn, Twitter, and TikTok are some crucial digital marketing platforms you can use to advertise your work and get more clients.
-You can easily make enticing videos related to your work and skills using video editors and publish them on these social platforms to gain the attention of your target audience.
-This can help you get new customers.
+Sites such as Instagram, Facebook, LinkedIn, Twitter, and TikTok are crucial digital marketing platforms that you can use to advertise your work and get more clients.
+By incorporating effective digital marketing practices to boost engagement, you can easily make enticing videos related to your work and skills using video editors and publish them on these social platforms to gain the attention of your target audience.
+This can help you attract new customers.

 5. Set Goals and Over-deliver